foldcat/oasync/README.md

 }
 ```
 This one is quite simple.
 The argument passed in this procedure
-will be the init_fn_arg from init_oa.
+will be the `init_fn_arg` from `init_oa`.
 You may ask: Why is it a
-rawptr?
+`rawptr`?
 To put it simply, Odin's simplisic type system and the
 lack of metaprogramming support doesn't let me do this in a
 type safe manner like how it's done in Scala.

-This procedure also returns an oa.Behavior. oa.Behavior dictates
+This procedure also returns an `oa.Behavior`. `oa.Behavior` dictates
 what oasync does *after* the execution of a task.
 In this
-case, oa.B_None means "do nothing after core finishes execution".
+case, `oa.B_None` means "do nothing after core finishes execution".

 We can use behavior to achieve callbacks:
 ```odin